richardjorne/Wave/README.md

 It's time to change.

-I felt like I could finally start to write something, and make some contributions to the SwiftUI community, although it's not very sophisticated.
+I felt like I could finally start to write something, and make some contributions to SwiftUI community, although what I can do is not very sophisticated.
 I feel great.

 When using other libraries, I found that some were not quite flexible.
 So when creating my own libraries, I hope to keep the flexibility while ensuring the usage to be simple.
 For example, you can choose to use a single wave or combine multiple waves together.